 For the Eyes

-- Eyeglasses or contact lenses to correct myopia or problems with the eye lens
+- Eyeglasses or contact lenses to correct vision problems

 - Eye surgery for severe problems

 Exercise and medicine may be needed to ease back pain.